keptn/lifecycle-toolkit/docs/content/en/contribute/general/git/_index.md

 [Keptn lifecycle-toolkit repository](https://github.com/keptn/lifecycle-toolkit).
 Contributions are made using standard Git practices.
-This section describes the basic steps required to contribute using Git and summarizes some standard practices we use with Keptn..
+This section describes the basic steps required to contribute using Git and summarizes some standard practices we use with Keptn.

 You can also modify the source using the GitHub editor.
 This is very useful when you want to fix a typo